Construction of Women’s Training Centre

 Nigerian Baptist Theological Seminary, Ogbomoso

 Status: Nearing Completion

 Project Managers: Dr. Ruth Oyeniyi and Kevin Reece

-The construction of the Women’s Training Centre at the Nigerian Baptist Theological Seminary began several years ago under the leadership of Dr. Ruth Oyeniyi, who is a professor at the seminary and its Director of Women’s Services.
+The construction of the Women’s Training Centre at the Nigerian Baptist Theological Seminary began in 2016 under the leadership of Dr. Ruth Oyeniyi, who is a professor at the seminary and its Director of Women’s Services.
 The facility is being built in stages as funds are raised.

-Although women’s ministry at the seminary was begun 80 years ago, it has always been temporarily housed in various buildings around the campus.
-The new Women’s Training Centre building will be the first facility specifically designed and built as a permanent place for training and other women’s ministries.
+The women’s ministry at the seminary actually began back in 1939, but has always been underfunded and temporarily housed in limited rooms scattered around the campus.
+The new Women’s Training Centre building will be the first facility specifically designed and built as a permanent place for training in women’s ministries.

-NFW has partnered with the seminary and Dr. Oyeniyi since 2016 in the phased construction of this vital building.
-Our financial support has helped bring the structure from digging the foundation to a roofed building.
-Windows and electrical wiring are in; doors, plastering and furnishings await completion.
-Your continued contributions will help complete this important facility, which will prepare these dedicated women for lifetimes of service.
+NFW has partnered with the seminary and Dr. Oyeniyi since 2016 in the phased construction of this building, bringing it from digging the foundations to its current state – a roofed building with windows and electrical wiring.
+Still needed are doors, plastering and program-related interior furnishings and equipment.

-“The Womens Training Centre celebrated eighty years on January 1, 2019, and the alumni are planning to celebrate this anniversary at the dedication of the new building in September during the Ministers Conference.
+“The Women’s Training Centre is planning to celebrate the dedication of the building in August 2020.
 I’m seeing this vision come true with your help.
 Thank you so much!” —Dr. Ruth OyeniyiDirector of Women’s Services